 Steven Finizio is a partner at Wilmer Cutler Pickering Hale and Dorr LLP in London.
 His practice focuses on international dispute resolution.
 He also serves as an arbitrator.
-Mr Finizio has advised clients regarding disputes under the rules of most of the leading international arbitration institutions and in ad hoc proceedings, involving the laws of jurisdictions in Europe, Asia, Africa, and the US.
+Mr Finizio has advised clients regarding disputes under the rules of most of the leading international arbitration institutions and in ad hoc proceedings, involving the laws of jurisdictions in Europe, Asia, Africa and the US.
 His experience includes a significant number of disputes relating to the energy industry, including a number of gas price arbitrations.
-Among other publications, he is author of 'Destination Restrictions and Diversion Provisions in LNG Sale and Purchase Agreements' in the Global Arbitration Review Guide to Energy Arbitrations, and co-author of A Practical Guide to International Commercial Arbitration: Assessment, Planning and Strategy and 'International Commercial Arbitration' in The Law of Transnational Business Transactions.
+Among other publications, he is co-author of 'A Practical Guide to International Commercial Arbitration: Assessment, Planning and Strategy' and 'International Commercial Arbitration' in The Law of Transnational Business Transactions.

-49 Park Lane London W1K 1PS United Kingdom Tel: +44 207 872 1000 Fax: +44 207 839 3537 steven.finizio@wilmerhale.com www.wilmerhale.com
+49 Park Lane London W1K 1PS United Kingdom Tel: +44 207 872 1000 Fax: +44 207 839 3537 www.wilmerhale.com